robertkasza/deps/DESIGN.md

 1. **`audit-ci.jsonc` parse format.** Different versions of `audit-ci` have used different schemas (top-level allowlist vs. per-severity).
 Need to settle on one or accept both.
 2. **Where to surface allowlisted advisories in output.** Hide entirely, or show under a `skipped` section?
 3. **Should `deps fix` ever update an existing override** when re-audit shows the original range was insufficient?
 Today it leaves it; SKILL.md says "widen the range or revert."

+## Cleanup before calling it 1.0

+A code-quality pass we owe ourselves before treating this as done.
+Each is a real, identified issue; none are blocking the tool from working.

+- **`internal/report/` is a stub.** Output-formatting logic lives inside `checkcmd` and `fixcmd`, duplicated between them.
+Move both human and JSON formatters into `internal/report/` so each command writes a single line of "format this Plan + WorkspaceResults" and the code path is shared.
+- **`processAll` is duplicated in `checkcmd` and `fixcmd`.** Near-identical bodies (audit → triage → plan per workspace, bounded concurrency, progress reporting).
+Extract to one place — likely `internal/pipeline/` — once the API is stable.
+Was reasonable while we were iterating; less so now that both copies have drifted only by what they wrap around.
+- **0.x semver handling is naive.** We use `Major()` from `Masterminds/semver/v3`, which returns `0` for every 0.x version. npm semver treats the minor as the breaking line for `0.x.y` — so `^0.24.0` and `^0.25.0` are *not* compatible, but our same-major check thinks they are.
+Real packages pin pre-1.0 deps; we'll miscategorize parent-major-bump cases on those today.
+- **No real integration test against pnpm.** All tests use fakes.
+When pnpm changes its audit JSON or override semantics, we won't notice until a real run breaks.
+A skip-by-default test that runs `pnpm audit` on `playground/vuln-test` would catch regressions cheaply.
+- **Inconsistent error message style.** Some surface as `deps: <wrap>: <inner>` (multi-level wrapping), some as flat strings.
+Not bad; not deliberate either.
+Worth a pass to settle on one shape.

+## Things to watch

+Bugs we noticed but haven't reproduced cleanly.
+Keep an eye out.

+- **Key reordering on `writeBump`.** During an nhost run, `services/functions/package.json` showed an unexpected key reorder around an `esbuild` bump (`@jest/globals` moved up, `esbuild` moved down). `sjson.SetBytes` shouldn't reorder existing keys — if this happens again, capture the before/after file contents and the exact `Edit` we passed in, and dig into whether sjson is at fault or whether something else (an interaction with another edit on the same file?) is reformatting.

 ## Reference